-Early Symptoms of Osteoporosis
+Common Early Signs of Osteoporosis

 Common early signs of osteoporosis include:

-- Back pain, often due to vertebral fractures in more advanced stages)
+Back pain (often due to vertebral fractures in more advanced stages)

-- Loss of height over time
+Loss of height over time

-- Stooped posture (curved upper back)
+Stooped posture (curved upper back)

-- Bones that break easily, even after minor falls
+Bones that break easily, even after minor falls

-Important note:
+Important Note:

 Many individuals do not experience clear symptoms until a fracture occurs.